 The oura ring is also a good device, especially built to track sleep.
 Even if you have an Apple Watch, it can add a bit of additional HRV data (sampling every 5 minutes) rather than every couple hours.

 If none of those detect your sleep, you can always add it directly into the app from the + button.
-This supports all types of data entry and makes tracking as simple as choosing the start and end time.
+From there, you can enter in the start and end times to save it.